Acute Care Nurse Job Duties, Tasks, Role, Skills, Career

 • Educating patients and their families about their conditions and treatment plans.

-• Monitoring patients for changes in their conditions and taking appropriate action to address any changes.
+• Monitoring patients for changes in their conditions and taking appropriate action to address them.

 • Documenting patient care and progress in electronic medical records.